 - The version of the source SSDB database is 1.9.2 and later.

 The source SSDB database acts as the master node in the SSDB cluster, and the ssdb-port tool acts as an SSDB replica node.
 The source SSDB database synchronizes data to the ssdb-port tool.
 Then, the ssdb-port tool parses the data, converts the data to the format supported by ApsaraDB for Redis, and sends the data to the ApsaraDB for Redis instance that is specified in the configuration file.
 The following figure shows the synchronization process.

-After full synchronization is completed, incremental data in the SSDB database is synchronized to the ApsaraDB for Redis instance before ssdb-port is disconnected from the instance.Note
+After full synchronization is complete, incremental data in the SSDB database is synchronized to the ApsaraDB for Redis instance before ssdb-port is disconnected from the instance.Note

-- If you run a command that is not supported by the ssdb-port tool to modify data in the source SSDB database, the modified data cannot be synchronized to the ApsaraDB for Redis instance.
-For more information about the SSDB commands that are supported by the ssdb-port tool, see the following list.
+- If you run a command that is not supported by the ssdb-port tool to update data in the source SSDB database, the updated data cannot be synchronized to the ApsaraDB for Redis instance.
+The following list shows the SSDB commands supported by the ssdb-port tool.

-- If you want to use more commands, visit Connect Platform to propose a suggestion.
+- If you want to use more commands, submit a suggestion.

 - Commands supported by the ssdb-port tool

 If you run the hset or hget command and the keys in the destination ApsaraDB for Redis instance are in Chinese, the modified data cannot be synchronized.
 This limit does not apply to other supported commands.

 - Run the following commands in the ECS instance to download and decompress the ssdb-port.tar.gz